Icefire113/dbms_upended/docs/ql-format.md

 # Query Language

 The query language is designed to be somewhat similar to SQL.
+It does not have a name yet.

 ## Dropping